 - eLearning – there are 8 modules in total and each takes between 10-15 minutes to complete.

 - Presentation – at the moment these are conducted virtually and take around 1 hour.

 - Phishing test – the length of the test can be determined by your organisation, but you need to factor in holiday periods, weekends etc. Generally, it can be completed in 3-5 working days.

 Yes.
-As a Cyber Essentials Plus Assessor, an IASME Gold Assessor and a Trusted Partner of the Scottish Business Resilience Centre, we have all the skills and qualifications required to support your application from initial conversation through to certification.
+As a Cyber Essentials Plus Assessor, an IASME Assessor and a Trusted Partner of the Cyber and Fraud Centre – Scotland, we have all the skills and qualifications required to support your application from initial conversation through to certification.

 Start your own cyber security journey